kuchin/EdgeLLM/blog.md

 ## **4. How to Run the Demo**

-To run the project, follow these steps:
+To run the project, and see how it looks like on your own virtual device, follow these steps:

 1. **Clone the Repository**:
    ```bash